-2.5.1 Methodology to allocate operating costs to cost object level
+2.5.1 Methodology to allocate operating costs to Cost Object level

 VDM is a driver-based cost allocation system developed by Sydney Water in the TM1 enterprise software.
-VDM is used for the purposes of attributing and assigning costs from various organisational cost centres to organisational activities and processes (i.e. Cost Items) linked to its services and activities (i.e. Cost Objects) provided.
+VDM is used for the purposes of attributing and allocating costs from various organisational cost centres to organisational activities and processes (i.e. Cost Items) linked to its services and activities (i.e. Cost Objects) provided.

-Cost Items attributed to a Cost Object are placed in one of the following three cost categories:
+Cost Items are assigned (i.e. attributed or allocated) to a Cost Object are then placed in one of the following cost categories:

-- direct costs, where costs can be attributed directly to the Services. - pooled costs, which are generally shared costs at operational level, where a direct relationship associated with these costs can be allocated using a relevant, reliable and verifiable factor such as share of volume of flows managed. - corporate costs, which are common costs such as some non-specific IT, HR and executive costs where allocation is made to Services proportionate to their respective direct operating cost (as described below).
+- direct costs are costs where a direct traceable cause and effect relationship with the provision of the service can be demonstrated.
+These can either be directly attributed to the service or allocated on a causal basis where allocation is needed, and a clear verifiable traceable cause and effect relationship exists between the item and the output of the service. - pooled costs, which are generally shared costs at operational level, where a relationship associated with these costs can be allocated using a relevant, reliable and verifiable factor such as share of volume of flows managed. - corporate costs, which are common costs such as some non-specific IT, HR and executive costs where allocation is made to Services proportionate to their respective direct operating cost (as described below).

-The linkage and allocation process in the VDM system, from cost items to their potential cost object/destination is broadly represented in Figure 7 below.
+The linkage and allocation process in the VDM system, from Cost Items to their potential Cost Object is broadly represented in Figure 7 below.